apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_dataset_index.md

     CREATE INDEX gbAuthorIdx ON GleambookMessages(authorId) TYPE BTREE;

-The following example creates an open btree index called gbSendTimeIdx on the (non-predeclared) sendTime field of the GleambookMessages dataset having datetime type.
+The following example creates an open btree index called gbSendTimeIdx on the (non-declared) `sendTime` field of the GleambookMessages dataset having datetime type.
-This index can be useful for accelerating exact-match queries, range search queries, and joins involving the sendTime field.
+This index can be useful for accelerating exact-match queries, range search queries, and joins involving the `sendTime` field.
-The index is enforced so that records that do not have the "sendTime" field or have a mismatched type on the field cannot be inserted into the dataset.
+The index is enforced so that records that do not have the `sendTime` field or have a mismatched type on the field cannot be inserted into the dataset.

 #### Example

     CREATE INDEX gbSendTimeIdx ON GleambookMessages(sendTime: datetime?)
 TYPE BTREE ENFORCED;

+The following example creates an open btree index called gbReadTimeIdx on the (non-declared) `readTime` field of the GleambookMessages dataset having datetime type.
+This index can be useful for accelerating exact-match queries, range search queries, and joins involving the `readTime` field.
+The index is not enforced so that records that do not have the `readTime` field or have a mismatched type on the field can still be inserted into the dataset.

+#### Example

+    CREATE INDEX gbReadTimeIdx ON GleambookMessages(readTime: datetime?);

 The following example creates a btree index called crpUserScrNameIdx on screenName, a nested field residing within a object-valued user field in the ChirpMessages dataset.